View Categories

 Once scanned, the received link redirects candidates to a browser, serving as a temporary recording device.

-A confirmation message, “Camera successfully connected,” assures candidates of the successful connection.
+A confirmation message, “Camera is connected successfully, go back to the computer”, assures candidates of the successful connection.

 Proctor’s Perspective